ProForm Carbon T7 Treadmill Review

 If you’re more of a runner, or if more than one person will be using the treadmill, you might want to consider upgrading to one of the Pro Series models, which includes the very popular Pro 5000 treadmill.

 These treadmills are built stronger and can stand up to more serious training.

 However, if you’re not a very serious runner and you’re just looking for something to work out on and get into shape, the Performance Series will be perfect for you.

-Compare the Carbon T7, 600i and 800i to see which model has the features you are looking for.
+Compare the Carbon T7, T10 and City L6 to see which model has the features you are looking for.